 "I feel that the world needs dynamism.
 The outer world needs dynamism and the inner world needs peace.
 As seekers, we have to pray and meditate in order to have peace.
 Again, if we can be dynamic, then we will be able to accomplish much in our outer life.
-To be dynamic we need physical fitness at every moment, and running helps us considerably to keep physically fit.
-Also, running reminds us of our eternal journey in which we walk, march and run along Eternity's Road to our eternal Goal."
-Sri Chinmoy
+To be dynamic we need physical fitness at every moment, and running helps us considerably to keep physically fit."

 "There are countless people on earth who do not believe in the inner strength or inner life.
 They feel that the outer life is everything.
-I do not agree with them," he said.
+I do not agree with them," said Sri Chinmoy about his weightlifting.
 "There is an inner life; there is spirit, and my ability to lift heavy weights proves that it can work in matter as well.
 I am doing these lifts with the physical body, but the power is coming from an inner source, from my prayer and meditation."

 Sri Chinmoy practiced sports not only for the joy of it, and to keep the body fit, but also because he saw sports as a natural vehicle for expressing his philosophy of self-transcendence.
 Inspired by his example, several of his students have attempted to stretch their own personal limits - setting new world records in various fields, running multi-day races, swimming the English channel and climbing some of the world's highest mountains.